High school football offensive leaders

-The area's top 10 rushers, passers and receivers ahead of the final games of the regular season.
+The area's top 10 rushers, passers and receivers through the end of the regular season.
 Leaders were compiled from statistics submitted through Wednesday.

 High school football offensive leaders